-He referred to the method he used as "satyagraha" - appealing to the reason and conscience of the political opponent by showing a willingness to take on pain and suffering without violence.
+He called the method he used "Satyagraha" - appealing to the reason and conscience of his political opponent by showing his willingness to accept pain and suffering without violence.

 Was Gandhi a pacifist?

 Mahatma Gandhi was a convinced pacifist.
-Even though people like to call him a "champion," he was able to win his political battles without the use of violence.
+Even though he was often referred to as a "champion", he was able to win his political battles without the use of violence.

-In addition, Gandhi was also a vegetarian because he abhorred violence against animals and did not approve of killing sentient fellow creatures for human, physical needs.
+Gandhi was also a vegetarian because he abhorred violence against animals and did not agree with killing sentient fellow creatures for human, physical needs.

 Can you think of any other Mahatma Gandhi quotes that I should definitely include here?
-Then feel free to write me your suggestions in the comments!
+Feel free to write your suggestions in the comments!

 Use the best wisdom of Mahatma Gandhi for inspiration!

-To be myself the change I want to see in the world - this is certainly the quote from Gandhi that has had the most impact on me personally.
+To be the change I want to see in the world - this is certainly the quote from Gandhi that has had the greatest impact on me personally.
 I want to be part of the solution to the social and ecological problems of our time - and not be a causative part of these problems.
-This may not happen overnight - but it happens step by step.
+This may not happen overnight - but it can be done step by step.

-Here are some final further articlesthat can also possibly take you a step further:
+Finally, here are some further articlesthat may also be able to take you a step further:

 - Good deeds in everyday life